Alejandroq12/polyglot-talk/README.md

 I would like to thank Wes Bos because I learned how to implement flexbox with his free tutorial:
 - Wes Bos: [Wes Bos](https://flexbox.io/)

+- Original design idea by Cindy Shin in Behance: [CC Global Summit 2015](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).

+- The Creative Commons license of the design requires that I give appropriate credit to the author.
+Therefore, I acknowledge the contribution of Cindy Shin for providing the original design idea used as a basis for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->